jacobb/nap/docs/urls.rst

 #) The values of fields, where the name of the field is passed as the variable name.
 #) Meta variables specific to the subclass of ResourceModel

+The above lists these groups in order of presidence--eg, If :meth:`~nap.resources.ResourceModel.update` is called on a ResourceModel with a resource_name of 'person', but a keyword argument of ``resource_name='author'``, %(resource_name)s will resolve to ``author``.

 .. _meta_variables:

 Meta Variables available for URLs
 ---------------------------------

+Currently, there is only one meta variable passed to LookupURL.

+.. _meta_resource_name:

 ``resource_name``
 -----------------